 Where to follow

-Live scores when Gauff is on court appear on our tennis today and live streaming pages.
+Live scores when Gauff is on court appear on our tennis today page, with the full schedule and where to watch in your country.
 The full WTA top-100 sits at our live WTA rankings.
 Compare Gauff on the player statistical deep dive.

 ← All player profiles